ckearney07/LatexIntroWorkshop/README.md

 It is also gaining popularity elsewhere - for example, it's possible to use Latex to produce [resumes](https://www.overleaf.com/gallery/tagged/cv#.WsJbnujwaUk), [reports](https://www.overleaf.com/gallery/tagged/report#.WsJb2ujwaUk), or [presentations](https://www.overleaf.com/gallery/tagged/presentation#.WsJbvujwaUk).

-This workshop will cover how to set up a Latex environment, how to produce most of the mathematical symbols seen in undergraduate courses, and how generate a completed PDF document.
+This workshop will cover how to create a latex document, how to insert mathematical equations, tables and lists, and how to generate a completed PDF document.

-Please bring a laptop to follow along!
+Please use a laptop to follow along!

 # Topics Covered
 * Why choose Latex
 	* Demos of actual LaTeX docs
 * Writing your first Latex document
 * Titles, dates, and authors and sections
-* The Preamble
 * Sections and subsections
 * Document Classes
-* Math Examples
+* Math examples
     * Inline, equation, align environments
-* How to use packages
+* Enviornments: Tables, lists

 # Getting Started
 1. Make sure that you have an account on [ShareLatex.com](https://www.sharelatex.com)